lpgera/dirigera/README.md

 2. Save the obtained access token.
 3. Dump your Dirigera system's information as a JSON to identify device IDs:
    `npx dirigera dump --access-token <YOUR_ACCESS_TOKEN>`
+4. Install the library as a dependency: `npm i dirigera`
-4. Create a client instance in your code with the access token:
+5. Create a client instance in your code with the access token:

    ```typescript
    import { createDirigeraClient } from 'dirigera'